Using color selectors

 Users can select document colors, Brand Kit colors, or default colors.
 If non-breaking features are added to the color selector in the future, they will be automatically available to apps without requiring code changes.

-While the color selector is open, an invisible overlay is rendered on the top of the app.
+While the color selector is open, an invisible overlay is rendered on top of the app.
 This overlay blocks interactions with the app, such as clicking or scrolling, until the color selector is closed.

 The color selector can be configured with one or more scopes.
 These scopes determine the user experience.
 At the moment, "solid" is the only supported scope.
 When enabled, this scope allows the user to select solid colors.